Using Your Uniview NVR - NVR IPCAMERA SECURITY

 Install all requested web plugins that are prompted by Internet Explorer.
 Once installed, you may need to refresh, or restart the web browser.

 You may install the plugin by selecting “Run”.
-In some instances, you may need to close the web browser to complete the .
+In some instances, you may need to close the web browser to complete the installation.
 After installation completes, please re-open Internet Explorer.
 An example is shown on the screenshot below and the Uniview plug-in is called “UwareWebPlayer”.

 Enable 2-Way Audio on UNV